2.9. Functions Operating on Vectors

 2.9.1.
 Replacing Loops with Vectorized Code

-As mentioned in the For Loops and Vectors and Matrices in MATLAB sections, MATLAB has the ability to operate on whole vectors and matrices with a single arithmetic expression.
+As mentioned in Vectors and Matrices in MATLAB, MATLAB can operate on whole vectors and matrices with a single arithmetic expression.
 Code that takes advantage of this feature is said to be vectorized.
 Such code has two benefits over code that uses loops to iterate over the elements of vectors.
-First, it can be simpler and faster to write vectorized code than to write code using loops.
-Secondly, vectorized code runs faster because MATLAB’s interpreter runs less and optimized, compiled code runs more to perform the calculations.
+First and most importantly, writing vectorized code can be simpler and faster than writing code using loops.
+Secondly, vectorized code runs faster because MATLAB’s interpreter runs less, and optimized, compiled code runs more to perform the calculations.

-The functions tic and toc are used below to illustrate the difference.
+The functions tic and toc are used in piEstimate to illustrate the difference.
 More complex expressions yield more speed improvements for vectorized code.
+The three code sections find the same estimate for \(\pi\), but the vectorized code is faster.

 N = 1003;